-Typically a partnership of two or more parties requires that they each pool an equal amount of resourses into the arrangement.
+Typically, a partnership of two or more parties requires that they each pool an equal amount of resources into the arrangement.
 They would then identify the roles each would play in achieving the goal of the venture.

 The plan was for the developer to do the work to get the property approved and improved into 25 building lots and then sell them to a builder.
 The entire process should take about 24 months.
 Once completed the partners would split the profits 50/50!

 But, so far no one has put any cash into the deal … and it will require a significant amount of that to make this venture work.
 So where will it come from?